march-dave/react-next-anycase/README.md

 ## ChatGPT UI

-The site now defaults to a simple ChatGPT interface on the home page (`/`).
-You can also access it directly via `/chatgpt`.
+The site now defaults to the persistent ChatGPT UI on the home page (`/`).
+You can still access the simple, non-persistent interface at `/chatgpt`.

 To run it locally: